Lacrymology/states/memcache/doc/metrics.rst

 main.auth_cmds
 ~~~~~~~~~~~~~~

-Number of authentication commands processed by the server - if you use
+Number of authentication commands processed by the server - if use
 authentication within your installation.

 main.auth_erros